-The iPad is now on its fifth generation, and it’s here things get a little confusing if you’re a newcomer, because the little differences between the numerous models can be a minefield for first-time buyers.
+The iPad is now on its sixth generation, and it’s here things get a little confusing if you’re a newcomer, because the little differences between the numerous models can be a minefield for first-time buyers.

-Currently available is the iPad 2, iPad Mini, iPad Air and iPad Mini with Retina Display.
-The original iPad, iPad 3 (confusingly called the ‘New iPad’) and iPad 4 (aka iPad with Retina Display) have been discontinued.
-The iPad 2 is also discontinued but remains available from third parties.
+Currently available is the iPad Mini, iPad Air, iPad Air 2, iPad Mini with Retina Display and iPad mini 3.
+The original iPad, iPad 2, iPad 3 (confusingly called the ‘New iPad’) and iPad 4 (aka iPad with Retina Display) have been discontinued.

-The iPad Air - sometimes referred to as the iPad 5 - is the best model currently available in terms of specifications, but this equates to higher prices.
+The iPad Air 2 is the best model currently available in terms of specifications, but this equates to higher prices.

-It has more powerful processor and graphics hardware, twice the amount of RAM (1GB) and up to 128GB of internal memory.
+It has more powerful processor and graphics hardware, more RAM and up to 128GB of internal memory.
 The big change though is its screen: the resolution is a massive 2048 x 1536.
 That’s sharper than your HDTV.

 Also available is the iPad Mini range, which provides similar power to the bigger models and a high res screen but in the compact 7.9-inch form factor.

 The good news is that whatever iPad you choose you aren’t really going to miss out on anything, because apps purchased from the Apple App Store are generally compatible across all models.